-The answer is NO. [Remember: this is the NJBB umpires speaking.]
-When a team chooses to say “We’ll take the point” they are in effect saying “Consider all of my boules as thrown: Let’s determine the final score”.
-That is, by saying “We’ll take the point” they are giving up the right to play their remaining unplayed boules.
-They are virtually (i.e. for all intents and purposes) throwing away their last boules.
+When a team chooses to say “we’ll take the point” they are in effect saying “Consider all of my boule(s) as thrown: Let’s determine the final score”.
+That is, by saying “we’ll take the point” they are giving up the right to play their remaining unplayed boules.
+They are in effect VIRTUALLY throwing away their last boules.